*This article was last updated January 2022.

 One of the key themes of any public health emergency or disease outbreak?
 Misinformation.
 Getting insights and updates from trusted sources is step one to managing any response.
 So let's start from the top.

-What's the difference between an epidemic and a pandemic?
+What's the difference between an epidemic, a pandemic and an endemic?

 Usually, a disease outbreak, or a sudden rise of confirmed cases in a particular location, is phase one.
 If the outbreak continues to grow and spreads to a larger population or a region, then it reaches epidemic status.
 A pandemic occurs when an epidemic spreads to a truly global scale with sustained outbreaks on different continents.
+When a disease is spread regularly and never fully goes away (like the flu), it's considered an endemic.
 However, there aren't precise guidelines to determine when a disease outbreak changes into a new classification.

 In the past decade or so, we've seen: